harvard-nrg/dwiqc/docs/source/xnattagger.rst

     pip install xnattagger

-Verify that it installed sucessfully:
+Verify that it installed successfully:

 .. code-block:: shell